 Drywall, also referred to as sheetrock or wallboard, is the most common material used for interior walls and ceilings.
 It is made by compressing gypsum plaster into rigid sheets, which are covered on each side with a thick paper.
 Standard drywall is pale gray or ivory on one side, and a darker gray or brown color on the other.
 The lighter surface should face into the room as it’s the one meant to receive the finish (i.e., paint).

 Drywall comes in sheets of various sizes and thicknesses.
 While the standard size is 4 x 8 feet, they are available in much larger lengths.
 Ideally, you want to choose the sheet size that minimizes the number of seams in the finished product.
-You can also choose between two types of edge: a square edge, used most frequently on walls, and a tapered edge, preferred for ceilings.

 Often purple, this drywall resists the growth of mold and mildew.
 Instead of paper, the backing is made of a coated fiberglass mat.
 The gypsum core also has a special coating that prevents mold from growing.

 Commonly referred to as Blue Board, it has a high water and mold resistance so it works well in bathrooms, but it’s not made for mud, tape, and paint.
 Instead, it’s used for veneer plastering.
 This type of board also helps reduce noise and offers low emissions.